Mastercard Foundation

 Grant in 2020

 Hitch Tech Inc., established in 2018 and headquartered in Kitchener, Canada, specializes in developing an educational video platform tailored for African schools.
 The company creates battery-powered video hotspots that store educational videos offline, allowing students and teachers to access them via WiFi or local networks, even in areas with limited internet connectivity or power infrastructure.
-Hitch Tech curates and aligns these videos with local curricula and textbooks, making them locally relevant and accessible, thereby transcending literacy barriers and catalyzing educational potential in underserved communities.
+Hitch Tech curates and aligns these videos with local curricula and textbooks, making them locally relevant and accessible, thereby transcending literacy barriers and empowering underserved users in emerging markets.

 Instill Education